open-telemetry/opentelemetry-specification/specification/metrics/api.md

 to be used as part of the instrument name, as that would prevent instrumentation libraries from capturing metrics by the same name.

+### Shutdown

+Exporting pending metrics.

+The `Shutdown` API MAY be implemented by invoking `Shutdown` within internal processors.

 ### Global Meter provider

 Use of a global instance may be seen as an anti-pattern in many